 A Wayne County Circuit judge has temporarily halted a shipment of radioactive waste from New York headed to a waste landfill in Van Buren Township.
 Judge Kevin Cox was able to issue a temporary restraining order that halts Wayne Disposal Inc. from receiving shipments of the World War II-era radioactive soil.
 Cox signed the injunction two days after two individuals filed a lawsuit to block the shipments.

-According to reports, from 1944 to 1952, the Niagara Falls Storage Site in New York was the designated place to receive radioactive wastes for the Manhattan Project, a secret government effort aimed at the inception of atomic bombs both during and following World War II.
+According to the Detroit Free Press, from 1944 to 1952, the Niagara Falls Storage Site in New York was the designated place to receive radioactive wastes for the Manhattan Project, a secret government effort aimed at the inception of atomic bombs both during and following World War II.
 It was featured in the 2023 film Oppenheimer.

 The U.S. Army Corps of Engineers is in charge of the removal of the radioactive soil and have deemed the Wayne Disposal “the closest licensed facility that can handle hazardous material,” CBS reported.